Jillian Speer

 Jillian Speer is an American singer-songwriter and musician.
 Her current album, Deeper This Way, was released in 2016.
-Her music genre is described as Adult Alternative, Punk Folk, Soulful Rock, and World Music.
+Her music genre has been described as adult alternative, punk folk, soulful rock, and world music.

 Early life

 Born and raised north of Seattle in the United States Pacific Northwest, she thrived on dance, music, and acting, studying dance from age three (ballet, tap, jazz, and modern), and competing nationally and regionally till she was 16 years old.
 She started studying voice at nine, and classical guitar at ten.
 At age 16, Speer received an international scholarship to study in India for one year, where she became a certified yoga instructor and learned how to play the sitar.

 Career

 After living in India for a year, Speer returned to the US and began recording her compositions.
 Collaborating with musicians from the Seattle area she completed her first demo at 18, and moved to Los Angeles.
 She began doing live shows and building a following while she recorded her first album.
 Indian influences permitted her first album, incorporating Hindu chants, and lyrics about the earth, over acoustic guitar and world rhythms.
 Over time between live shows and pure hustle, she sold thousands of copies of her independent release, "Silent Teaching" that was nominated for Best Album at the LA Music Awards in 2001.
 In the following year she opened several dates for Jewel.
 Speer came close to signing deals with major labels, but never found the right home for her music.
 After a hiatus, Jillian re-emerged in 2015, backed by an all-star band on her six-song EP "Daggers & Suede", followed by the full-length album "Deeper This Way" which dropped in 2016 and is currently on the college radio charts.